mmacneil/ASPNetCoreGraphQL/README.md

 <img src="https://fullstackmark.com/img/posts/17/interactive-graphql-queries.gif" />

-"ASPNetCoreGraphQL is being sponsored by the following tool; please help to support us by taking a look and signing up to a free trial"
+ASPNetCoreGraphQL is being sponsored by the following tool; please help to support us by taking a look and signing up to a free trial.

 <a href="https://tracking.gitads.io/?repo=ASPNetCoreGraphQL">
  <img src="https://images.gitads.io/ASPNetCoreGraphQL" alt="GitAds"/></a>